manosmin/ceid-web/README.md

 A web application created to help users track and manage their potential exposure to virus carriers by crowd-sourcing data about their visits to various places.

 ## Acknowledgements

 This project was made in collaboration with two of my fellow students, to fulfill the requirements of Web Programming & Systems course during the 4th year of my studies.

 ## Features

-- User authentication
+- User authentication, login and register page (implemented with [Passport.js](https://www.passportjs.org/))
-- Location check-in
+- Users can check-in at various points on the map of Patras, Greece (implemented with [Leaflet.js](https://leafletjs.com/))
-- Health status updates
+- Users can update their health status in order to notify other users about a potential exposure
-- Contact tracing
+- Users can track their potential exposure to other users declared as virus carriers

 ## Tech Stack

 **Front End:** Javascript, HTML, CSS, Bootstrap.js, Leaflet.js

-**Back End:** Node.js, Express.js, Passport.js, MongoDB
+**Back End:** Node.js, Express.js, MongoDB